 \subsection{Framework}

-We consider thoughout the paper a complete Riemannian manifold $(M, g)$ (without boundary) equipped with an (isometric) action of a compact Lie group $G$ (the results of Section 1 also hold if $G$ is non-compact and acts properly, isometrically).
+We consider throughout the paper a complete Riemannian manifold $(M, g)$ (without boundary) equipped with an (isometric) action of a compact Lie group $G$ (the results of Section 1 also hold if $G$ is locally compact and acts properly, isometrically).
 Let $\tau=TM$ and $\g=\mathrm{Lie}(G)$ denote respectively the tangent bundle of $M$ and the Lie algebra of $G$.
-We will not make much distinctions between $TM$ and the cotangent bundle $T^*M$, and will most of the time identify them tacitely via the metric.
+We will not make much distinctions between $TM$ and the cotangent bundle $T^*M$, and will most of the time identify them tacitly via the metric.
 Similarly, $\g$ and its dual $\g^*$ are most of the time identified via a $G$-invariant product on $\g$.
 If $A, B$ are $C^*$-algebras, $\KK_{\bullet}^G(A,B)$, $K_{\bullet}^G(A)$ and $K^{\bullet}_G(B)$ the associated $G$-equivariant KK-theory, K-theory, K-homology groups.
 If moreover $A, B$ are $C_0(X)$-algberas, $\R\KK_{\bullet}^G(X; A,B)$ denotes the representable KK-theory group of $A$ and $B$.